If you've ever struggled with blackheads, you know how annoying they can be.

 Berson adds that it's best to avoid noncomedogenic ingredients (topicals that will clog pores) and heavy or greasy products that can worsen blackheads.
 Opt for products that are labeled “oil-free,” especially if you have oily skin, she said.

-This is one of the gentle cleansers Friedmans recommends to patients with oily and acne-prone skin.
+This is one of the gentle cleansers Friedman recommends to patients with oily and acne-prone skin.
 It contains salicylic acid and salix nigra bark extract to exfoliate and reduce the number of acne blemishes.

 This topical retinoid dramatically decreases acne almost immediately.
 You’ll want this in your beauty arsenal when fighting blackheads, according to both doctors.